plexe-ai/smolmodels/CONTRIBUTING.md

-# Contributing to SmolModels
+# Contributing to smolmodels

-Thank you for considering contributing to SmolModels!
+Thank you for considering contributing to smolmodels!
 Your contributions help improve this project for everyone.

 ## Table of Contents